na86421/override-pydantic-settings/README.md

 ========

 You can easily override the setting value by applying a decorator to the test function.
-Also, when the test function is finished, the settings are automatically rolled back.
+Also, when the test function is finished, the settings are automatically roll back.

 That's all.
 ```py